aleksiprograms/battle-against-shapes/README.md

 # Battle Against Shapes

-Battle Against Shapes is a game made with libGDX framework and it is for Android and desktop.
+Battle Against Shapes is a game made with libGDX framework and Java and it is for Android and desktop.

 <img src="/screenshots/battleagainstshapesgameplay.png" width="640px">